Ph.D, Tulane University, New Orleans

 "Puritans, Patriots and Protectors: The Relevance of Oliver Cromwell and his Regime for Spanish Americans during the Independence Era,1808-1826," in Cromwell's Legacy, edited by Jane A.Mills (Manchester University Press, 2012), 257-77.

-“Death, Destiny and the Daily Chores: Everyday Life in Spanish America during the Wars of Independence,” In Daily Life in Latin America from the Wars of Independence to the Drug Wars, edited by Pedro Santoni (Westport CT: Greenwood, 2008).
+“Death, Destiny and the Daily Chores: Everyday Life in Spanish America during the Wars of Independence” in Daily Life in Latin America from the Wars of Independence to the Drug Wars, Pedro Santoni, ed.
+(Westport CT: Greenwood, 2008).

-“Imported Englishness: Henry Christophe's Educational Program in Haiti, 1811-1820."
-In Learning from Abroad: The Reception of Liberalism in Education, Religion and Morality in Post-Colonial Latin America, edited by Marcelo Caruso and Eugenia Roldán-Vera.
+“Imported Englishness: Henry Christophe's Educational Program in Haiti, 1811-1820" in Learning from Abroad: The Reception of Liberalism in Education, Religion and Morality in Post-Colonial Latin America, Marcelo Caruso and Eugenia Roldán-Vera, eds.
 London: Peter Lang, 2007, 205-230.

 "Love in the Time of Liberation: Francisco de Miranda’s Relationship to the Female Sex."
-In Francisco de Miranda: Exile and Enlightenment, edited by John Lynch and Malcolm Deas.
+In Francisco de Miranda: Exile and Enlightenment, John Lynch and Malcolm Deas. eds.
 London: Institute for the Study of the Americas, University of London, 2006, pp.88-115.

 “Simón Bolívar, Englishman: Elite Responsibility and Social Reform in Spanish American Independence.”
-In Simón Bolívar: Essays on the Life and Legacy of the Liberator, edited by Lester Langley and David Bushnell.
+In Simón Bolívar: Essays on the Life and Legacy of the Liberator, Lester Langley and David Bushnell, eds.
 Boulder, CO: Rowman Littlefield, 2007, pp.55-72.

-"Anahuac's Angry Apostle: Fray Servando Teresa de Mier Noriega y Guerra (1765- 1827)," in The Human Tradition in Mexico, edited by Jeffrey M. Pilcher (Wilmington DE: Scholarly Resources, 2002).
+"Anahuac's Angry Apostle: Fray Servando Teresa de Mier Noriega y Guerra, 1765- 1827" in The Human Tradition in Mexico, Jeffrey M. Pilcher, ed.
+(Wilmington DE: Scholarly Resources, 2002).

 2015-16 Andrew W. Mellon Research Fellowship, Huntington Library CA